dmb23/dragtor/README.md

     - switch to DuckDB - there might still be issues with persistence?
 - Prompt mangement
     - dspy?
+- Experiment management
+    - MLFlow for tracking
+        - store params, query, candidates, output
+        - param to set if MLFlow should track or not

 ## Learnings

-- ~Change project structure to Kedro?~
+### ~Change project structure to Kedro?~
-    - tried that, it was very large overhead for little percieved advantage
+tried that, it was very large overhead for little percieved advantage

 - custom datasets for all data persistence
 - overhead with Dataset -> catalog -> pipeline -> node -> actual functionality
 - not made to be used with Poetry

+### ✅ ~The LLM continues to generate after finishing the first answer~

+- ✅ switch to the correct prompt template
+    - using `generate_chat_response` works much better in
+        - including a system prompt
+        - finishing the answer at a desired location (when prescribed in system prompt)